-Tinder mercies: now you don't need a phone to swipe right
+Tinder mercies: Now you don't need a phone to swipe right

-Tinder Online is bringing the swiping experience to users who don't have phones or can't use them.
+Tinder Online is bringing the swiping experience to people who don't have phones or can't use them.
 According to the company, the big reason is accessibility.
-While Tinder Online will be slightly more limited in its feature offerings, it will be available anywhere with Wi-Fi -- since not everywhere in the world has access to 4G.
-That means Tinder could be setting its sights on a more international audience, as they're already testing the service in countries in South America, Europe and Asia.
+While Tinder Online will be slightly more limited in its feature offerings, it will be available anywhere with Wi-Fi, since not everywhere in the world has access to 4G.
+That means Tinder could be setting its sights on a more international audience of dating hopefuls, as it's already testing the service in countries in South America, Europe and Asia.

 Tinder did not immediately respond to request for comment.